Asad-Zaidi/Awesome-Books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, don't forget to star it.
+If you like this project, don't forget to Star ⭐️ it.

 <!-- ACKNOWLEDGEMENTS -->